 Chapter 23 Wednesday, 1415 hours (2:15 PM)

 Joshua, Jack, and four hard liner guards who Joshua knew to be doggedly loyal, stormed in to the hostage compound.
 Joshua made no attempt at sugar-coating his mission with euphemisms.
 He announced that he was there to chose two hostages, one to be freed and the other killed.
 He ordered the hostages to line up against the wall, and as he had done earlier that day, Joshua slowly walked down the line, relishing the process of making his selections.

 "Reggie Foreman, sir," answered the man, casting his eyes down to the floor as he answered.

-"We will take you, Mr. Foreman."
-Joshua nodded to a guard to pull the man out of the line.
+"We will take you, Mr. Foreman," said Joshua nodding to a guard to pull the man out of the line.

 "No, not me," he pleaded, "Look, I have money.
 Chose someone else."

 Joshua ignored the man and continued down the line.

 "Damn it.
 You cant do this to me," Mr. Foreman shouted.

 Mr. Foreman tried to move forward and plead his case face to face with Joshua, but was held back by two Calfers.
 Joshua paid no attention to the commotion behind him and calmly continued down the line.